fpgaprince/rtd/docs/source/fpga.rst

 Hardprocessor
 -------------------------------
     As appose to soft processor or soft core IP.
 They're able to fit a CPU on the same die as the FPGA, reducing external pin interconnections.
-    ARM Cortex-A9 and 53 seems to be the common one found in current FPGAs from both xilinx and altera.
+    ARM Cortex-A9 and A53 seems to be the common one found in current FPGAs from both xilinx and altera.
+    There is also the Cortex-R5.
     This is pretty huge.
     ARM processors are RISC ISA based.
 Your Intel i5 i7 i9 and AMD x whatever are based on x86 ISA Your apple is based on ARM architecture, so RISC.